getsentry/sentry-java/CONTRIBUTING.md

 # CI

-Build and tests are automatically run against branches and pull requests via TravisCI, AppVeyor and GH Actions.
+Build and tests are automatically run against branches and pull requests via TravisCI and GH Actions.